root-project/root/README/ReleaseNotes/v606/index.md

 - The verbosity level is now optional after -v

 ### Command line utilities

 We added command line utilities to streamline very common operations performed on root files, like listing their content or creating directories.
 The command line utilities are:
-- rootbrowse: to open the file in a TBrowser
+- `rootbrowse`: to open the file in a TBrowser
-- rootcp: to copy content from one file to another
+- `rootcp`: to copy content from one file to another
-- rooteventselector: to select a subset of the events in a tree contained in a file
+- `rooteventselector`: to select a subset of the events in a tree contained in a file
-- rootls: to list the content of a rootfile
+- `rootls`: to list the content of a rootfile
-- rootmkdir: to create a directory in a rootfile
+- `rootmkdir`: to create a directory in a rootfile
-- rootmv: to move content across files
+- `rootmv`: to move content across files
-- rootprint: to plot content (histograms, graphs) of files
+- `rootprint`: to plot content (histograms, graphs) of files
-- rootrm: to remove content from files
+- `rootrm`: to remove content from files
-These utilities took inspiration from the well known *nix commands and all offer the -h switch which provides documentation for all options available and example invocation lines.
+These utilities took inspiration from the well known *nix commands and all offer the `-h` switch which provides documentation for all options available and example invocation lines.

 ### I/O New functionalities

 ### I/O Behavior change.

+## TTree Libraries

+### Improvement of handling of default number of entries

+A new const expression value: `TTree::kMaxEntries` has been introduced to express the largest possible entry number in a `TTree`.
+This is used in two main cases:

+- as the default value for the requested number of entries a routine should be applied to; for example this is used for `TTree::Draw` and `TTree::Process`.
+Previously the default was only 1 billions entries, causing those routines to end early in case of very large trees.

+- as the default value for the number of entries returned by TChain::GetEntriesFast.
+The previous value was kBigNumber (set to 1234567890) and internally (but somewhat inconsistently, see ROOT-6885) a larger value was used (named theBigNumber).
+Now `TTree::kMaxEntries` is used throughout TChain.

+`TChain::kBigNumber` is deprecated and its value has been changed to be equal to `TTree::kMaxEntries`.

 ## Histogram Libraries